-efficiency of redistribution of photons into each spectral order in wavelengths where the gold is partially transparent.
-The thickness is designed to optimize the first-order response at energies of interest.
+support mesh determines the "phasing," or efficiency of redistribution of photons into each spectral order in wavelengths where the gold is partially transparent.
+The thickness is designed to optimize the 1st order response at energies of interest.

 To reduce aberrations, the GESS is shaped to follow the Rowland torus.
 The basics of the Rowland geometry are shown in Figure 8.4.
-The primary readout detector (HRC-S) is made of three tilted array segments which also follow the Rowland circle in the image plane (see Figure 7.2 and Figure 9.5).
-The secondary readout detector, ACIS-S, has 6 CCDs which are similarly tilted (Chapter 6).
-The readout detector position along the optical bench is adjusted so that the "average" focus is best.
-Since the detector array elements are flat, the distance from the Rowland circle changes with position, and hence the spectral resolution changes with wavelength.
-The relation between the HRC-S geometry and the Rowland circle is shown in Figure 9.5.
-Each ACIS-S chip is only one-quarter as long as an HRC-S segment, hence the ACIS-S array follows the Rowland circle much more closely.
+The primary readout detector (HRC-S) is made of three tilted array segments which also follow the Rowland circle in the image plane (see Figures 7.2 and 9.5).
+Because the detector array elements are flat, the distance from the Rowland circle changes with position, and so the spectral resolution changes very slightly with wavelength.
+The secondary readout detector, ACIS-S, has 6 CCDs, each of which is only one-quarter as long as an HRC-S segment, so the ACIS-S array follows the Rowland circle even more closely.